Professional practice

 Union Marine Classification Services LLC v The Government of the Union of Comoros [2017] EWHC 2364 (Comm), [2018] 2 All E.R.
 (Comm) 174; [2017] 2 Lloyd’s Rep. 608.
 Acted (as sole counsel) for the respondent government, successfully opposing a challenge to the arbitrator’s award under s.68 of the Arbitration Act 1996 and a related application under s.24 of the Arbitration Act 1996 to remove the arbitrator.

-- Banking & financial services
+Banking & financial services

-Al Farouqi v Ikon Finance Ltd & anor [2020] EWHC 1730 (QB).
+Al Farouqi v Ikon Finance Ltd [2020] EWHC 1730 (QB).
 Acted as sole counsel for the second defendant, a foreign currency broker, on a successful summary judgment application against a £53m claim for fraud and breach of contract.

 Edgeworth Capital (Luxembourg) S.A.R.L v Aabar Investments PJS [2018] EWHC 1627.
-Led by Alain Choo Choy KC at the trial of a claim against a sovereign wealth fund for an injunction to restrain the exercise of security rights, based on an alleged oral agreement.
+3-week trial of a claim against a sovereign wealth fund for a final injunction to restrain the exercise of security rights, based on an alleged oral agreement.
+(Led by Alain Choo Choy KC.)

 Article, “Of loans and limitations: limitation and the enforcement of syndicated credit agreements”, published in 2017 32(2) Butterworths Journal of International Banking and Financial Law, pp.75-79.

-- Civil fraud & asset recovery
+Civil fraud & asset recovery

-E D & F Man Capital Markets Limited v Come Harvest Holdings Limited & ors [2022] EWHC 229 (Comm).
+E D & F Man Capital Markets Limited v Come Harvest Holdings Limited [2022] EWHC 229 (Comm).
 Acted for the claimant in 4-year litigation leading to a $284m judgment in deceit and conspiracy after a five-week trial.
 Leading judgment on the (un)availability of knowing receipt claims in respect of funds received before rescission of a fraudulently induced contract.
 (Led by Huw Davies KC.)

-Al Farouqi v Ikon Finance Ltd & anor [2020] EWHC 1730 (QB).
+Al Farouqi v Ikon Finance Ltd [2020] EWHC 1730 (QB).
 Acted as sole counsel for the second defendant, a foreign currency broker, on a successful summary judgment application against a £53m claim for fraud and breach of contract.

 Inter Export LLC v Townley [2018] EWCA Civ 2068.
 Acted as sole counsel in an appeal to the Court of Appeal against a finding of liability in deceit, in a case raising issues about the measure of damages where false representations are found to have been ‘continuing’.